 Maintaining Quality is Important

 A safer way to bring expediency in refining process is following standard refining process that is distributed in 5 stages.
-Let’s look at the refining process in detail.
+Let’s look at the edible oil refining process in detail.

 It is the first stage of the refining process that works to remove impurities (especially phosphatides which are called gums) of the cooking oil.
 Phosphatides are present in edible oil extracted from rapeseed, soyabean, and sunflower seed oil.
 These impurities need to be removed at early stages of refining due to their emulsifying properties.
 If the degumming process is ignored, the risk of decomposing and darkening of the oil increases due to thermal instability.